helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

        < etc/schema.sql
 ```

 The command sends `etc/schema.sql` to the PostgreSQL client in the container.
-The script drops the sample tables,
+The script recreates the sample tables and
-recreates them and their foreign key, inserts the Pokemon types and sample Pokemon, and commits the sample data.
-If you
+their foreign key, inserts the Pokemon types and Pokemon, and commits the sample data.
-use a different PostgreSQL setup, run `etc/schema.sql` there as the user the application will use before starting the
-application.

-The container, demo credentials, and PostgreSQL commands in this section are conveniences for running the example.
-Production database provisioning, credential management, storage, and security policies are outside the scope of this
-README.
+Use your normal provisioning and credential-management practices for any environment beyond this local demo.

 ## Build and Run

-Build the application and run its tests from this directory:
+From this directory, build the application and run its tests:

 ```shell
 mvn package
 ```

-To build the application without running the tests, use:
+To build the application without running tests:

 ```shell
 mvn package -DskipTests
 ```

-This example uses Helidon APIs that are currently marked as preview.
-Maven passes
+This example uses Helidon APIs marked as preview.
+Maven passes `-Ahelidon.api.preview=ignore` to the compiler, so the
-`-Ahelidon.api.preview=ignore` to the compiler, so individual Java files do not need preview-warning suppression
+Java sources do not need preview-warning suppression annotations.
-annotations.

 Start the packaged application: